Energy saving versus purchase price.

 Lower heat losses reduce the design

-Aluminium causes lower current densities
+Aluminum requires lower current densities

-Conductor material aluminium compared to copper
+Conductor material aluminum compared to copper

 The mechanical friction has an influence on the winding

-“Mechanically” aluminium is problematic
+“Mechanically”, aluminum is problematic

-Aluminium tends to flow over a long period of time.
-The material gives way under strong pressure over time.
-Thus, the fixed connections can gradually become loose.
-For this reason, aluminium conductor ends should always be contacted with tightly tightened screw contacts and spring washers, but these are often not permanent.
-In principle, spring contacts constitute are a remedy, but then again the oxide layers are a problem.
-In both cases there is a slow increase in contact resistance, which in turn leads to fire hazards.
-Here only large-scale soldering or welding helps.
-However, the electrochemical contact corrosion between aluminium and copper is not be neglected.
-Often one connects aluminium transformers with copper lines wrong from ignorance.
-The only purely technical domain of aluminium would otherwise be its weight at a density of ~ 2.7 g/cmÂł, as opposed to copper at ~ 8.93 g/cmÂł, where space requirements are not a criterion, but the weight all the more so.
-This is relevant for overhead lines or e. g. transformers, which have to be very light.
+Aluminum tends to flow over time.
+The material yields over time under high pressure.
+This means that initially tight connections can gradually loosen.
+For this reason, aluminum conductor ends should always be contacted with tightly tightened screw contacts and spring washers, but these are often not permanent anyway.
+In principle, spring contacts provide a remedy, but then the oxide layers are a problem again.
+In both cases, there is a slow increase in contact resistance and therefore a risk of fire.
+Only large-scale soldering or welding can help here.
+However, electrochemical contact corrosion between aluminum and copper should not be neglected.
+Aluminum transformers are often incorrectly connected to copper cables out of ignorance.
+The only purely technical domain of aluminum would otherwise be its weight with a density of ~2.7 g/cmÂł in contrast to copper with ~8.93 g/cmÂł, where the space requirement is not a criterion, but the weight is.
+This is relevant for overhead lines or transformers, for example, which have to be very light.

 Conclusion